jakub-kula/english-for-designers/index.md

 ---

 ## Get to know me:
 Hi!
-I'm Jakub Kula and I see design as an important contribution to society.
+I'm Jakub Kula and I see design as an important contribution to society.<br>
 I’m a designer mainly focused on advertising and logo design.

 Check out my [about page](03-aboutness/) to learn more. <br>